 Dr. Brian Bronson has assumed responsibility as the Vice-Chair of the department's clinical services, as he continues to lead the Consultation and Liaison team which improves the timeliness and quality of consultations and establishes liaison positions in primary care and specialty services across the organization.
 We are working with state and county officials to improve access and quality of care in CPEP, our Comprehensive Psychiatric Emergency Program, as the number of annual visits reaches 7,000 for the first time in our history.
 To further support Dr. Bronson’s leadership as Vice-Chair, Dr. Abdullah Hasan has joined our faculty as the director of CPEP, Dr. Erin Dainer has joined as Director of Adult Outpatient Services, Dr. Wilfred Farquharson has joined as Director of Child Outpatient Services, Dr. Emily Hill has joined as Director of Adult Inpatient Division, and Dr. Adam Gonzalez has assumed the new position of Director of Behavioral Health Services

 Training of medical students, residents and fellows remains a departmental priority.
 From the foundational course in molecular and cellular biology through advanced fellowships in geriatric and child and adolescent psychiatry, the department's faculty are actively involved in the Medical School's educational mission.
-This year we graduated 11 residents and fellows.

 Our faculty continues to garner honors from professional organizations.
 Dr. Evelyn Bromet was presented with the Hamilton Award by the American Psychopathological Association.
 Dr. Gabrielle Carlson received the Association's Zubin Award for her role in psychopathology research.
 She also received the American Psychiatric Association's Agnes Purcell McGavin Award for Prevention.